November 11, 2016 - Luis de Bethencourt

 A few times every century a social changing movement arises; right now, the free software movement and the emergence of open source software in mainstream business and culture is defining our tools and rights in a world rapidly switching from analog to digital.
 Much like how new ideas introduced during the Bauhaus movement changed the architecture and design industries, open source software and the free software movement are changing how we develop modern technology; I feel very proud and lucky to be a small part of it.

 About Luis de Bethencourt

-Luis de Bethencourt is a freedom-loving technocrat who works for the Samsung Open Source Group in London.
+Luis de Bethencourt is a freedom-loving technocrat who worked for the Samsung Open Source Group in London.
 He has always enjoyed programming and playing around with video.
 Since he discovered GStreamer 5 years ago he's been hooked.
 Originally from the Canary Islands, computers felt like a door to the world, and Luis saw open source software as the best way to enter the innovative technology community.
 He enjoys being in front of the screen, behind the screen, Friday beers, Sunday ice-creams, walks in the park, and people who read bios to the end.

 Image Credits: OpenSource.com